QuantFace: Efficient Quantization for Face Restoration: Introduction

 Model quantization~\cite{white} offers an effective avenue to further accelerate OSDFR models.
 By mapping both weights and activations from full-precision (FP) to low-bit precision, quantization significantly reduces memory footprint and computational overhead.
 Nevertheless, the performance gap between the quantized and the FP version is inevitable, especially under the aggressive 4-bit setting.
 Minimizing this gap is therefore vital for the successful implementation of quantized OSDFR models.

 Although current low-bit quantization strategies have achieved promising results for multi-step diffusion models and for text-to-image generation~\cite{qdiffusion,PTQD,PTQ4DM,li2025svdquant,sui2024bitsfusion,He2023EfficientDM}, significant performance drops occur when we apply these methods to OSDFR models.
-There are three main challenges in low-bit quantization for OSDFR. \textbf{First}, the distribution of dynamic activation values is poorly preserved by static quantizers. \textbf{Second}, current distillation schemes from full-precision (FP) to quantized models are suboptimal. \textbf{Third}, the limited computational resources are not properly allocated.
+There are three main challenges in low-bit quantization for OSDFR. \textbf{First}, the distribution of dynamic activation values is vital for high-frequency facial details but it is poorly preserved by static quantizers. \textbf{Second}, current calibration schemes from FP to quantized models are suboptimal. \textbf{Third}, the limited computational resources are allocated improperly.